mlcommons/medperf/docs/getting_started/setup.md

 This setup is only for running the tutorials.
 If you are using MedPerf with a real benchmark and real experiments, skip to [this section](#choose-the-container-runner) to optionally change your container runner.
 Then, follow the tutorials as a general guidance for your real experiments.

+## Setup MedPerf Client

+If you are new user and that are your first steps, install MedPerf environment and client library firstly as described [there](installation.md).

 ## Run a Local MedPerf Server

 For this tutorial, you should spawn a local MedPerf server for the MedPerf client to communicate with.
 Note that this server will be hosted on your `localhost` and not on the internet.